 Getting a decent bank card before you travel is one of the best ways to make sure you’re not wasting your budget on unnecessary bank charges.
 Digital banks such as Monzo, Revolut and Wise (formerly TransferWise) are leading the way when it comes to offering travellers a travel-friendly bank account that doesn’t charge extra fees to withdraw money from the ATM.
 One of the best (only if you’re from the UK) is Starling Bank, which offers a great travel card that offers unlimited monthly withdrawals without charging a fee.

 If you’re thinking of hiring a motorbike or a car whilst in Southeast Asia you will need to apply for an International Driving License in advance of travel.
-If you plan to ride a motorbike yourself, you may also consider taking a motorbike test (known as a CBT in the UK) which will certify you to drive motorbikes over 125cc whilst abroad.
+If you plan to ride a motorbike yourself, you may also consider taking a motorbike test which will certify you to drive motorbikes over 125cc whilst abroad.

 If you are not properly licensed when riding a motorbike in Asia and you have an accident your travel insurance will not be valid.
 As motorbike accidents are common amongst backpackers, it’s wise to be prepared!